splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 ..  image:: /_images/apm/apm-errors/tag-spotlight-errors.png
     :width: 95%
     :alt: This screenshot shows the graph of requests and errors for paymentservice in Tag Spotlight.
-Total errors are represented by a light pink area plot on the graph, and root cause errors are shown in darker pink.
+Total errors have a light pink area plot on the graph, and root cause errors are darker pink.

 When a particular span (operation) within a trace results in an error, the error can propagate through other spans in the trace.
 Any span determined to contain an error based on the criteria described in :ref:`apm-error-detection` is an error span.
 Splunk APM designates the originating error of a chain of error spans as the :strong:`root cause error`.